 Research

 My research interests are all connected by lattice field theory, but they span several topics within high energy theory and software development.
 I try to describe each project and link some relevant literature.
+A complete list of literature can be found on InspireHEP.

 HVP contribution to muon anomalous magnetic moment